nihao-wiki/nihao/docs/en/chongqing/cuisine/hot-pot.md

 ### Overview

 A hotpot meal usually lasts <u>1-4 hours</u>.
 In the cooking process, ingredients are individually prepared in broth, requiring time to achieve optimal texture and flavor, with some needing precise cooking durations.
-The diverse hotpot ingredient range requires time for selection, prep, and tasting.
+Also the diverse hotpot ingredient range requires time for selection, prep, and tasting.

 Above all, it is <u>a social dining style</u> where friends and family eat together at a shared table.
 It is typically enjoyed by ; eating it solo might seem a bit unusual.